Plum Viewing in Nara

 Originating around the Yangtze River in the south of China, the plum tree was introduced to Japan over 1300 years ago and plum blossom viewing soon became a popular past time of the nobility during the Nara period (710–794) until the Heian period (794–1185) when the cherry blossom was preferred.

 There are several plum groves in Nara that have breathtaking views, but there's no getting away from the fact that February in Nara can be bitterly cold.
-One way to enjoy the plums and stay relatively warm is by attending plum bonsai exhibitions.
+Luckily, there are some indoor plum bonsai plum exhibitions to enjoy.

 15 minute walk south of Yamato Saidaiji Station, located just around the corner from Kikou-ji Temple, lies Sugawara Tenmangu Shrine, a small shrine with a simplistic charm.